Amoxicillin EXPRESS, 500 mg 20 pcs

 – acute pyelonephritis;

-– typhoid and paratyphoid;
+– typhus and paratyphoid;

-– dental abscess with subcutaneous tissue inflammation;
+– dental abscess with inflammation of the subcutaneous tissue;

 – Lyme disease;